All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 Plaque at Milazzo celebrating the victory by Giuseppe Garibaldi in July 1860

 In 1848 a revolt broke out at Palermo which the troops loyal to King Ferdinand II were unable to quell.
 It soon spread to other parts of the island.
 Its objective was the creation of a constitutional Kingdom of Sicily.
-Initially the King made promises which met some of the rebels' demands, but when the general European revolutionary movement lost impetus, he did not hesitate to cannon Messina and threaten to do the same at Palermo to impose his rule.
+Initially the King made promises which met some of the rebels' demands, but when the general European revolutionary movement lost impetus, he did not hesitate to cannon Messina and threaten to do the same in Palermo to impose his rule.
 Eventually many members of influential Sicilian families went into exile.
 Some of them were welcomed in Turin, capital of the Kingdom of Sardinia, where Prime Minister Camillo Benso di Cavour was developing a plan of political alliances which eventually led to the unification of Italy.
 On May 11, 1860 Garibaldi and his Red Shirts landed at Marsala and by the end of July the troops of the King of the Two Sicilies surrendered in the whole island.
 In October a referendum declared that the Sicilians agreed on Victor Emmanuel II (King of Sardinia) becoming the constitutional King of Italy.

 Plan of this section: